Battle of the Beacon Technology:

 You are a retailer and have ideas but not an app?
 Do you have an app but no iBeacon infrastructure?
 Contact MOKOSmart and we will show you how you can profitably use the beacon technology.

-Google has released two interfaces as part of its beacon initiative: the Nearby API and Proximity Beacon API.
+Google has released two interfaces as part of its beacon initiative: the Nearby API and the Proximity Beacon API.
 Nearby is intended to help locate, connect and exchange various devices in the area.
-Google relies on a combination of Bluetooth, WiFi and audio signals that are inaudible to the human ear.
+Google relies on a combination of Bluetooth, WiFi, and audio signals that are inaudible to the human ear.
 The Proximity Beacon API can be used to control and manage the data exchanged between the device and the beacons.
 These are stored in the cloud.
 With the Places API, location-based actions can be controlled.
-Google is not only targeting the connection of smartphones but is also looking towards the smart home.
+Google is not only targeting the connection of smartphones but is also looking toward the smart home.
 Google works with various beacon manufacturers, including MOKOSmart, Estimote, Kontakt.io and Radius Networks.
 MOKOSmart sees Eddystone as “an important step for all providers of proximity applications and beacon solutions” and expects Google’s beacon initiative to boost the beacon market and thus also location-based services and apps.

 How do Beacon devices work?

 The Beacon technology is based on BLE – Bluetooth Low Energy.
 This enables a BLE-capable device to initiate a so-called broadcasting process.
 It always sends the same values at a fixed interval, similar to a beacon.
 With an iBeacon, the message sent, the so-called standard advertisement, consists of UUID, major and minor.
 The smartphone receives this unique combination and can evaluate it without the need for pairing or data exchange.

 The range of the BLE signal is up to 50m and thus closes a gap between NFC (Near Field Communication), which sends data very precisely but only up to a few centimeters, and Wi-Fi, which can cover a much longer range, and thus again is too imprecise for a position determination.